What is Major Depressive Disorder?

 Results of the Sequenced Treatment Alternatives to Relieve Depression, or STAR*D trial, funded by the National Institute of Mental Health, indicated that:

-Nearly two-thirds of diagnosed and treated patients did not achieve remission with first line therapy.
+Nearly two-thirds of diagnosed and treated patients did not achieve remission

-Nearly two-thirds of diagnosed and treated patients did not achieve remission with first line therapy.
+Nearly two-thirds of diagnosed and treated patients did not achieve remission

 The majority of these initial failures also fail second line treatment

-19.4 million
+21 million

-19.4 million
+21 million

 adults in the U.S.

-had at least one major depressive episode
+in 2021 had at least one major depressive episode in the previous year